Interpretable Features for the Assessment of Neurodegenerative Diseases through Handwriting Analysis: Results

 \section{Results}

-In this section, we first present the most significant metrics obtained by groups of metrics for each test realized.
+In this section, we first present the most significant features obtained by groups of features for each test realized.
 Then, we comment on the results obtained in the classification experiments for each task.